MxToolbox Alternative for API-First Domain Health Checks in 2026

 Commercial Traps to Avoid

-The most common buying mistake is comparing a troubleshooting tool, a threat intelligence dataset, an IP data provider, and a domain operations API as if they were interchangeable.
+The most common buying mistake is comparing a troubleshooting tool, a security research dataset, an IP data provider, and a domain operations API as if they were interchangeable.
 They overlap on surface nouns, but the operating model is different.
 A mail team may need blacklist and SMTP depth.
 A threat team may need historical passive DNS and entity enrichment.
 A platform team may need current-state checks that can run inside a change window and produce a ticket-ready artifact.

 Another mistake is treating "monitoring" as one feature.
 Monitoring can mean a vendor-hosted alert, a webhook into customer automation, a scheduled job in your own CI runner, a spreadsheet export for an MSP, or a daily SIEM enrichment file.
 Those are all valid patterns, but they carry different ownership and compliance implications.
 During evaluation, write down who stores the evidence, who receives the alert, how retries are handled, and what happens when the endpoint returns a partial result.